Hello and welcome. I'm Dr George Lundberg, and this is At Large at Medscape.

 That's my opinion.
 I'm Dr George Lundberg, at large for Medscape.

 George Lundberg, MD, is contributing editor at Cancer Commons , president of the Lundberg Institute, executive advisor at Cureus, and a clinical professor of pathology at Northwestern University.
 Previously, he served as editor-in-chief of JAMA (including 10 specialty journals), American Medical News, and Medscape.

 Follow Medscape on Facebook, Twitter, Instagram, and YouTube

 Medscape Internal Medicine © 2021 WebMD, LLC

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: George D. Lundberg.
-Biden's Real Moonshot to Prevent Cancer - Medscape - Jun 11, 2021.
+DIY Fingernail Surgery for Seborrheic Keratoses: 30-Year Outcomes - Medscape - Oct 22, 2021.